JimmyX07/Iron_Man_Servo_ESP32_DEV/README.md

 Hey!
-The name's Jim, I'm what could be defined as an "engineerr in training".
+The name's Jim, I'm what could be defined as an "engineer in training".

 Let's start with the WARNINGS: THIS PROJECT IS MADE FOR RECREATIONAL PURPOSE ONLY.
 I CANNOT BE HELD RESPONSIBLE FOR ANY DAMAGE THIS CODE MAY CAUSE TO YOU OR YOUR BOARDS.